cybercog/laravel-sense/README.md

 When you feel that your application is starting to run slower, be careful, it can become a smelling zombie!
 Open application black box in a minutes!

 Laravel Sense provides a dashboard for application profiling.
-Sense allows you to easily monitor key metrics such as eloquent queries.
+Sense allows you to easily monitor key metrics such as HTTP requests & Eloquent queries.

 ### Requests list